ceciliacloud/Project1-web-stack-implementation-lamp/README.md

 ![](./images/verification.png)

 # MySQL
-## Installing MySQL on the virtual enviornment
+## Installing MySQL on the virtual environment

 Congratulations on setting up and running your Apache web server.
 Next, we will install MySQL, which is an open-source relational database management system.
 This will allow us to store and manage data for the website.